 However, if you pick one of Tresorit’s business plans, you’re given a lot more control over your server location.
 You can pick from 11 different countries, including some with great digital privacy protections, like Switzerland.

 Besides encryption, support for two-factor authentication (or 2FA for short) offers a solid extra layer of security in the event that a cybercriminal gets access to your password.
-Tresorit, being the security-minded service that it is, offers 2FA, but Icedrive doesn’t.
-This is a bit unfortunate, because this is the only thing that keeps Icedrive from a perfect score with regard to security.
+Tresorit, being the security-minded service that it is, offers a variety of 2FA options including Google Authenticator, hardware keys, SMS and email verification as well as phone calls.

 The Verdict: Icedrive Wins

 After a close and hard-fought battle, Icedrive takes the overall victory with a slim one-point lead.
 However, almost all of our rounds were incredibly close, with the only convincing win being Icedrive’s in the pricing section and, to a lesser degree, Tresorit’s win in file syncing and sharing.

 Ultimately, deciding which is the better service will depend entirely on your individual needs.
 If affordability is important to you, then Icedrive is the clear winner, while Tresorit is the better option if you need advanced file-sharing options.

 If you’re interested in how Icedrive stacks up against some of our other top cloud storage picks, you can head over to our Icedrive vs Sync.com, Icedrive vs pCloud, Icedrive vs MEGA or Icedrive vs Google Drive comparisons.
 You can also see how Tresorit stacks up against Sync.com and MEGA by heading over to our Sync.com vs Tresorit and MEGA vs Tresorit comparisons.